Rainminds/.github/profile/README.md

 → APPROVED / REJECTED / OVERRIDDEN
 → RESUMED → COMPLETED / TERMINATED

-Authority transitions:
+Authority transitions are:

-- Are atomic with artifact emission
+- Atomic with artifact emission
+- Version-bound
-- Are version-bound
+- Identity-validated
-- Are identity-validated
+- Append-only
-- Are append-only
+- Cryptographically chained
-- Are replay-verifiable
+- Replay-verifiable

-Gantral enforces execution-time authority as infrastructure.
+Gantral governs execution authority.

+It does not replace orchestration.
+It defines whether execution is admissible.

 ---

 ## 🔵 Gantrio

-> **Enterprise Execution Platform for Deterministic Agentic AI**
+> **Execution Authority Platform for Agentic AI**
-> *Operational visibility, policy agility, and execution intelligence at enterprise scale.*
+> *Deterministic enforcement and authority lifecycle management for production systems.*

-Gantrio extends Gantral into an enterprise operational platform.
+Gantrio extends Gantral into an enterprise authority platform.

-While Gantral defines deterministic authority semantics, Gantrio provides the operational surface for organizations to:
+If Gantral is the constitutional kernel, Gantrio is the operational plane.

-- Gain unified visibility into running and paused workflows
-- Update policy thresholds without redeploying workflows
+Gantrio provides:

-- Monitor execution authority states across environments
+- Unified visibility into execution authority states
+- Policy lifecycle management without workflow redeploy
+- Cross-environment authority monitoring (dev / staging / prod)
-- Track cost metrics and materiality thresholds
+- Authority analytics and approval intelligence
+- Replay packaging for regulators and auditors
-- Analyze decision patterns and approval behavior
+- Multi-tenant and environment isolation
-- Manage execution governance at enterprise scale

-Gantrio is built around deterministic execution semantics.
+- Upgrade compatibility validation

+Gantrio governs authority at scale.

+It does not replace GRC systems.
-It does not replace Gantral — it operationalizes it.
+It does not replace orchestration.

 Gantral remains open-source and independently usable.